mgechev/benchpress-angularjs-immutable/README.md

-# benchpress-angularjs-immutable
-Benchpress benchmarks for using AngularJS with immutable data
+Benchpress benchmarks for using AngularJS with immutable data.